uyuni-project/uyuni-docs/.github/Docs_Release_Checklist.md

 ## Release Day:

-- [ ] Build both SUMA and Uyuni docs from release branch and visually check output.
+- [ ] Build docs from release branch and visually check output.
-- [ ] Publish to documentation.suse.com: https://github.com/uyuni-project/uyuni-docs/wiki/publishing-to-enterprise-endpoints
 - [ ] Publish Uyuni to gh-pages: https://github.com/uyuni-project/uyuni-docs/tree/gh-pages.
 Add Release Manager as the assignee, and use a label with current Uyuni version.
 - [ ] When endpoints are live, visually check output.